HemingYHM/ICPOESDP/README.md

 pip install numpy
 pip install matplotlib
 ```
-### *** In Progress ***
-Working on a virtul environment for the app.

 ### How to use the app
-The app is currently in development and is partially ready to use.
-The app is written in Python and belong to SALT lab at UC Berkeley.
-The app is currently in development and is partially ready to use.

 To run the Data Processing tool, type the following commands into terminal

 ```